aaronbloomfield/ics/hws/hw-cryptocurrency.md

 [here](https://www.baeldung.com/sha-256-hashing-java)).
 An example
 about how to sign a message can be found [here](https://niels.nu/blog/2016/java-rsa.html).
-You may use any of the code on those sites for your program.
+You may use any of the code on those pages for your program.
 Note that the Java version on the submission server is 1.8.
 We provide some methods in the [Sample.java](cryptocurrency/Sample.java) ([html](cryptocurrency/Sample.java.html)) file for you to use.